pinkest-nekomata/LaDS-Lore-Project/START HERE.md

 It will also help for you to familiarize yourself with the shorthand I'm using here, as described below.

+# Tips
+## Expand/collapse sections
+If you're using Obsidian, you an hover over a header to use the little arrow to collapse/expand headers.
+This is a great way to get an unnecessarily long explanation or aside out of your way!

 # Reference

 ## Abbreviations